The Shnier (and Bernstein, and ...) Pages

 The Family Tree

 Please send updates and corrections: cities, dates, maiden names, interesting facts: we want it all.
-Please e-mail them to me and also to Mira Shnier at Mitchell@shnier.com and Mira.Shnier@rogers.com.
+Please e-mail them to Mitchell Shnier at Mitchell@Shnier.com.

 Picnic The Family Picnic

-Every year there's a family picnic, some pictures are here.
+Every year there's a family picnic in Toronto, some pictures are here.

 Margolis Leah Shnier and the Immigration of the Margolis Family